GanyuWang/GanyuWang.github.io/_pages/Projects.md

 ### Online Learning in Vertical Federated Learning
 *In Progress*
-Researching online learning algorithms tailored for Vertical Federated Learning systems, addressing the unique challenges of dynamic data environments.
+Leading research on online learning algorithms specifically designed for Vertical Federated Learning systems, addressing the unique challenges posed by vertical federate learning.
 This work has been submitted to ICLR 2025.

 ### Black-box Prompt Learning for Cloud-based LLMs in Federated Learning
 *In Progress*